 From cardboard waste to a new Boni fruit punnet

 A winner for the environment: making new products from used materials which you can then sort.
 At Colruyt Group, we apply this to packaging.
 Follow the journey that our recycled cardboard takes, from shop waste to sustainable and beautifully finished punnets for our Boni Selection fruit and vegetables.

 1. Sorting cardboard in the shop

 It all starts by sorting properly at the source.
 Our shop staff are trained to separate the different waste streams.
-When they stack the shelves with products, they make sure they keep all the paper and cardboard packaging separate.
+When they stack the shelves with products, they immediately keep all the paper and cardboard packaging separate.

 2. Transport to the distribution centre

-We get large carts ready to take the sorted cardboard waste to our return centres.
-Our drivers who deliver to the shops take these carts with them on their return journey.
+Most of our stores have their own cardboard press.
+Our co-workers use it to press paper and cardboard into compact, easy-to-transport bales.
+In stores without press, we get large carts ready to take the sorted cardboard waste to our return centres.
+Our drivers who deliver to the shops take these cardboard bales or waste carts with them on their return journey.
 So we also take sustainable transport into account and avoid unnecessary kilometres.

 4. Making new fruit punnets

 The manufacturer processes the recycled cardboard into new punnets for fresh fruit and vegetables.
 We can also print on the cardboard punnets.
-So as a consumer, you’ll find far more information on them than before.
+Each punnet gets a recognisable look depending on the product.

 5. Filling and packing the punnets